dllrun/foam-extend-general-contact/howToInstall.md

 ----------------
 Since, foam-extend-4.0 does not support the mesh generation for spherical geometry, we need to import the mesh from OpenFOAM-5.0.
 Therefore, it is recommended to have a OpenFOAM-5.0 installed.
 - For the official release, details can be found in this page: https://openfoam.org/release/5-0/
 - If you are using an OpenSUSE Leap with Windows 10, a further detail on downloading the precomplied version can be found here: https://wiki.openfoam.com/Win10OpenSUSEShell_by_Stefan_Radl

-XXX mention that it might also work with other versions of OpenFOAM, but was tested with OpenFOAM 5.0
+Please note that this has been only tested with OpenFOAM 5.0.
+However, it should also work with other versions of OpenFOAM and might not be only limited to OpenFOAM-5.0.

 <br/>
 <hr>